AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 The plot was created by python code and code can be found in the "Python Code" section.

 Clay mixtures were run through the turbidity meter and spectrophotmeter.
-Results showed that the turbifity and absorbance of clay were related linearly.
+Results showed that the turbidity and absorbance of clay were related linearly.
 The relationship was obtained: $$ y=0.0199x+0.0554 $$, where y is the absorbance and x is the turbidity of clay.This relationship implies by measuring the effluent turbidity of a clay sample, the absorbance of clay can be calculated using the equation above.
 Fall 2018's work in using absorbance gives future teams data for future spectroscopy work.

 Figure 2: The linear relationship derived between clay absorbance and clay turbidity can be used to extrapolate the absorbances of other clay turbidities.